m8pple/arch2-2014-cw2/README.md

 The only thing you are not allowed to do is anything deliberately malicious.

-# How can I compare the output of my program against the reference?
+### How can I compare the output of my program against a reference?

 There's a unix tool for that called `diff`, which will print differences between two files.

-# How can I ignore the differences in coments between output files?
+### How can I ignore the differences in coments between output files?

 There are a few tools which can do this, ranging from one liners in scripting languages like python and perl, to tool such as awk